inteiros/VRET-AI_Fear_Detection/README.md

 The datasets used to train the fear detection model were collected during multiple sessions with the **NeuroSky Mindwave**.
 The sessions included periods where the participant was exposed to fear-inducing stimuli, followed by relaxation phases.

 Below is the EEG data visualization from one of these sessions.
-The first half of the graph shows brainwave activity during fear, while the second half represents relaxation:
+The first half of the graph shows brainwave activity during relaxation, while the second half represents fear:

 ![Mindwave Analysis](MindwaveAI/plots/mindwave_analysis.png)